JasperHG90/sleepsimR-documentation/README.md

 docker stop helper && docker rm helper
 ```

+Alternatively, you can download the models that I ran from [here](https://storage.googleapis.com/sleepsimr-analysis/sleepdata_analysis/models.zip).

+Finally, place the models you just copied in the "pipeline/3_analysis_and_empirical_application/sleep-data-analysis/models" folder.

 ##### 3.3.2 Empirical Application: Analysis

 The analysis of the empirical application can be found in the folder "pipeline/3_analysis_and_empirical_application/sleep-data-analysis".